scaling-lightning/scaling-lightning/README.md

 [The Million Channels Project](https://github.com/rustyrussell/million-channels-project-data) developed by Rusty Russell to test gossip.

+### Yes, we know about Polar.

+While Polar is an excellent project it is fundamentally different from what we want to achieve with the Scaling Lightning initiative.
+Polar is a desktop application meant to manually build a network through a drag and drop interface, which is great for novices and simple projects.
+However, it's not something that is suitable for a developer or testing environment at a startup or as a researcher.
+We have discussed and considered using parts of Polar or altering Polar, but it's not the right direction to go for Scaling Lightning.

 ## Project milestones

 This is an outline of the project's milestones.
 We will further detail these milestones using the features of GitHub's milestones and project management tools: